 The Most Important Day

-Virtual Hill Day at the Disability Policy Seminar is an exciting opportunity to engage with your legislators and staff to advocate for our shared policy priorities from the comfort of your own home.
-Virtual Hill Day participants will be organized ahead of time into state-based delegations and will be invited to attend virtual meetings with your state’s Senators and U.S. Representatives.
-These meetings will be planned in advance by designated state leaders, and Virtual Hill Day participants will be provided with advocacy materials and training opportunities as part of the Disability Policy Seminar.
+Hill Day at the Disability Policy Seminar is an exciting opportunity to engage with your legislators and staff to advocate for our shared policy priorities.
+Hill Day participants are organized ahead of time into state-based delegations and are invited to attend meetings with their state Senators and U.S. Representatives.
+These meetings are planned in advance by designated state leaders, and Hill Day participants are provided with advocacy materials and training opportunities as part of the Disability Policy Seminar.

 Tips for Hill Meetings

 Here are some tips to help you have more productive meetings with your Senators and Representative:

 - Use the fact sheets you receive at the Disability Policy Seminar to help guide your conversation.
 You will receive tips for what to say and do.